 Scope and research questions

-In 2016, we spoke to 99 people (out of a total of 316 who attended Restart Parties in London between September and November) about their confidence repairing things, their habits as consumers of electronic items, and their attitudes to repair events.
+In 2016, we spoke to 99 people (out of a total of 316 who attended Restart Parties in London between September and November) about their confidence repairing things, their habits as consumers of electronic items, and their attitudes to repair events – you can read the full report of the first round of research.
 Eight months later, we conducted follow up research with 25 of these participants, comparing their new responses with the original interviews.

 The research sought to answer four major questions: